 - (i1) Charter Administrative Penalties.
-Any City officer or employee who violates Subsection (a) of this Section 4.115 may be subject to administrative penalties pursuant to Charter Section C3.699-13. - (ii2) Discipline by Appointing Authority.
-Any City officer or employee who violates S_2 ubsection (a) of this Section 4.115 shall be subject to disciplinary action up to and including dismissal by his or her appointing authority.
+Any City officer or employee who violates Ssubsection (a) of this Section 4.115 may be subject to administrative penalties pursuant to Charter Section C3.699-13. - (#2) Discipline by Appointing Authority.
+Any City officer or employee who violates Ssubsections (a) or (b)(4) of this Section 4.115 shall be subject to disciplinary action up to and including dismissal by his or her appointing authority.
 If no disciplinary action is taken by the appointing authority, the Ethics Commission may refer the matter to the Civil Service Commission for action pursuant to Charter Section A8.341. - (iii3) Civil Penalties.
-Any City officer or employee who violates Ssubsection (a) of this Section 4.115 may be personally liable in a civil action authorized under Ssubsection (b)(ii2) of this Section for a civil penalty not to exceed \$5,000 \$10,000.
-The Ethics Commission may adjust annually by regulation the penalties imposed by this subsection (c)(3) to reflect the change in the California Consumer Price Index for that year, provided that such adjustments shall be rounded off to the nearest \$100. - (4) Redress for Retaliatory Employment Action.
-Following an administrative hearing and after making a finding that an adverse employment action has been taken for purposes of retaliation, the Ethics Commission may, subject to the Charter's budgetary and employment provisions, order the cancellation of the retaliatory termination, demotion, suspension or other adverse employment action.
+Any City officer or employee who violates Ssubsection (a) of this Section 4.115 may be personally liable in a civil action authorized under Ssubsection (b)(ii2) of this